 Center Members

 Members eligible for voting in NLTAPA shall include all federally designated LTAP and TTAP Centers within the US and its territories.
-An LTAP or TTAP Center shall become a Center Member of NLTAPA immediately upon execution of the federally recognized agreement that establishes the Center.
-A Center's membership in NLTAPA ceases upon cancellation or expiration of such agreement.
-An "Active" Center Member, as defined in Section 3.3, Paragraph 3.3.1 herein, may vote and run for office or as a regional representative.
+An LTAP or TTAP Center shall become a Center Member of NLTAPA immediately upon execution of an agreement that establishes the Center or designation by a state highway agency (SHA) that the LTAP Center shall be an office within its agency.
+A Center's membership in NLTAPA ceases upon cancellation or expiration of such agreement or designation.
+Employees of "Active" Center Members, as defined in Section 3.3, Paragraph 3.3.1 herein, may vote and run for office or as a regional representative.

 Ex-officio Members

-Ex-officio members serve by virtue of their positions, and include representatives from FHWA TPP's LTAP/TTAP Program Office and its LTAP/TTAP Clearinghouse.
+Ex-officio members serve by virtue of their positions, and include representatives from FHWA.
 Ex-officio Members shall not be able to vote in NLTAPA elections or hold elected office in the organization.

 Affiliate Members